-All teacher training courses will include time spent training in at least two schools and lead to qualified teacher status (QTS), so you’ll get the necessary support and training you need to succeed in the classroom.
+All postgraduate teacher training courses will include time spent training in at least two schools and lead to QTS, so you’ll get the necessary support and training you need to succeed in the classroom.

 If you’d like your training to be based in a school, and want to learn from experienced teachers from day one, then school-led training is for you.
-School-led courses generally last a year and result in the award of qualified teacher status (QTS).
+School-led courses generally last a year and result in the award of QTS.
 Most courses include a postgraduate certificate in education – or PGCE, which is likely to carry with it Master’s-level credits.
 You should check the exact details of individual courses with providers.

 Specialist Training Routes

 There are also a number of specialist training routes available depending on your subject, qualifications and previous experience:

 - Teach First

 - Researchers in Schools

 - Future Teaching Scholars